BogdanCatalin-Iacob/fikasnap-frontend/README.md

 2. Start the server before all test are run
 3. Reset the handlers after each test
 4. Close the server after all the test are run

+### Test types
+*   Tests to check that a component can be rendered without any errors
+*   Tests to check that certain elements such as links are rendered on mount within the component
+*   Tests to check that certain elements such as links are rendered as a result of an asynchronous request after mounting
+*   Tests that simulate user interactions such as clicks